RhoMancer/AngusSoftwareApp/buildSrc/README.md

 - -PbranchDoctorTimeoutSec=<5..120>          CLI timeout seconds (default 60).
 - -PbranchDoctorMaxPrompt=<1000..30000>      Max prompt characters (default 6000).
 - -PbranchDoctorRedact=true|false            Redact HOME/PROJECT_ROOT in prompt (default true).
+- -PbranchDoctorMinCoveredBranchesForAi=<int> Minimum covered branches (cb) for a line to be considered by AI (default 1).

 Notes:
 - The XML is generated at composeApp/build/reports/jacoco/androidConnectedTest/report.xml by the provided task.